The Advantages of Using a Local Home Insurance Agent

-By using a local agent you get several value adds that you will not get by buying direct.
+By using a local agent, you get several value-boosting options:

-- First, you are not alone.
-Go with an agent who has hundreds if not thousands of policies with a carrier.
-If a problem arises in a claim, underwriting or billing issue, that carrier will want to keep the top agent happy because they own the rights to huge premiums generated for the carrier.
+- You’re not alone: Go with an agent who has hundreds if not thousands of policies with a carrier.
+If a problem arises in a claim, like an underwriting or billing issue, that carrier will want to keep the top agent happy because they own the rights to huge premiums generated for the carrier.

-- Second, you are investing in a local business.
-Purchasing a policy from a local agent does not cost more and many times is less because they have more options available.
-Local agents donate their time and resources to better their communities, and when a catastrophe strikes they will be there to see their clients are taken care of.
+- You’re investing in a local business: Purchasing a local agent can save you money, as they often have a ton of options to choose from.
+Local agents donate their time and resources to better their communities, and when a catastrophe strikes, they will be there to see their clients are taken care of.

-- Last, you will have an adviser.
-Did a pipe break over the weekend and you wonder what to do or if coverage exists?
-Do you need a local water extraction company that will not take advantage of you?
+- You will have an adviser: Did a pipe break over the weekend, and you wonder what to do or if coverage exists?
+Do you need a local water extraction company that won’t take advantage of you?
 You may have other life events like getting married or a kid going away to school that your local agent can review with you.

-What are some specific things you should take your insurance agent’s advice on?
+What are the specific things you should take your insurance agent’s advice on?

 Coverage.
-Find a trusted agent with good online reviews or as a referral from someone you know.
-Find an agent that asks you what is important to you, explains the coverage and discusses the pros and cons of electing or rejecting certain endorsements.
+Find a trusted agent with excellent online reviews or as a referral from someone you know.
+Find an agent that asks you what’s important to you, explains your plan’s coverage, and discusses the pros and cons of electing or rejecting certain endorsements.